timofurrer/ariseem/README.md

 docker build . -t ariseem && docker run -v $PWD:/app --net=host -it ariseem
 ```

+If you want to expose this service into the internet please make sure you are properly secured
+with a proxy in front of this service.
+TLS and at least some form of authentication.

 ## Configuration

 `ariseem` is configured via YAML file: